Slash Program Overview

-- Unsecured slash loads arriving at the Transfer Station will be subject to a $5 per cubic yard regardless of property of origin.
+- Unsecured slash and pine needle loads arriving at the Transfer Station will be subject to a $5 per cubic yard regardless of property of origin.
 Unsecured loads may be subject to additional fines and penalties by law enforcement.

 Unloading at Slash Pit

 - No smoking is allowed anywhere on the Transfer Station property, including the slash pit.

 - Children and pets must remain inside your vehicle for their safety while at the Transfer Station and/or Slash Pit.

 - Please drive slowly and carefully while at the Transfer Station and slash pit.

 - Do not enter the slash pit until the Transfer Station Attendant has inspected your load and you have completed the required paperwork.